saminulh/shared-articles/Foreign Affairs/Liberalism and Democracy - Marc Plattner.md

 > If we begin instead with the human rights mandated by the liberal tradition, these are generally held today to include some kind of right to electoral participation. ([[liberalism-and-democracy.pdf#page=6&selection=0,13,4,46|page 6]])
 - I kind of feel like we are just playing semantic games here?
 Like this argument would imply that liberal non-democracies are impossible, which is not particularly helpful given that we have already discussed a bunch…
-- Update: “One may regard this as a formal or even merely de!nitional link between liberalism and electoral democracy, but it points to a more profound kinship.”
+- Update: "One may regard this as a formal or even merely definitional link between liberalism and electoral democracy, but it points to a more profound kinship."
 Sure, however that kinship might be a later-stage consideration.

 > For the political doctrine at the source of liberalism also contains a deeply egalitarian and majoritarian dimension…. \[N\]o man has a natural claim to rule over another, and its clear corollary is that the rule of man over man can be justified only on the basis of a mutual agreement or "compact." ([[liberalism-and-democracy.pdf#page=6&selection=34,0,36,45|page 6]])
 * This does not justify majoritarianism: [[Minimalist Conception of Democracy - Adam Przeworski#^53c0ea]]